SimonLimon/RuleMaker-Anilist/README.md

 # RuleMaker-Anilist

 This tool is used to automate rules for qbit of animes from your Anilist Watchlist.
-It will remove rules that are not on your anilist watchlist as well automaticaly.
+It will remove rules that are not on your Anilist Watchlist as well automaticaly.

 ### Setup